These guides are AI-generated educational summaries — not legal or medical advice.

 Confusing tinnitus with the symptoms of Meniere's disease or vertigo and failing to claim them separately

-Why: Tinnitus under DC 6260 is evaluated separately from hearing loss and vestibular disorders.
+Tinnitus under DC 6260 is evaluated separately from hearing loss and vestibular disorders.
 If you also experience vertigo, staggering, or episodic hearing fluctuation, these may warrant separate claims under DC 6204 or other codes.

-Do this instead: Tell the examiner about all ear-related symptoms: hearing loss, vertigo, balance problems, fullness in the ear, and tinnitus.
+Instead: Tell the examiner about all ear-related symptoms: hearing loss, vertigo, balance problems, fullness in the ear, and tinnitus.
 Do not assume they are all covered by a single claim.

 Impact: Multiple diagnostic codes may apply beyond DC 6260